ptmt/ptmt.github.com/posts/2026/whoop.md

 timeline:
   - id: Day 0
     captionTitle: Day 0, TikTok for HRV
-    captionText: The initial appeal of Whoop lies in its gamification approach to health metrics, particularly HRV.
+    captionText: The _initial_ appeal of Whoop lies in its gamification approach to health metrics, particularly HRV.
 It creates a dopamine-driven experience similar to social media platforms, making health tracking feel engaging and addictive.
-    alt: Dopamine and TikTok for HRV
   - id: promise
     captionTitle: The Promise of Continuous Monitoring
     captionText: The promise of wearing it all the time and hope for measuring heart rate 24/7 and access to so much data.
 The idea of having comprehensive health insights at your fingertips is compelling, but the reality doesn't always match the expectation.